amandeepmittal/amanhimself.dev/content/posts/change-color-of-hidden-files-folders-in-vscode.md

 ---
-title: 'Change the color of hidden files and folders in VSCode'
+title: 'Change the color of hidden files and folders in VS Code'
 date: '2022-09-04'
 slug: 'change-color-hidden-file-folder-name-in-vscode'
 thumbnail: '/thumbnails/vscode.png'